Nice to meet you.

 The software runs seamlessly on different operating systems, including Windows, macOS, iOS, Android, and browsers.
 Whether attendees were joining from their phones or desktops, everything looked consistent and professional.

-However, the mobile app isn’t quite up to par with the desktop version.
-I noticed image quality issues and limited functionality, which could frustrate attendees who prefer using their phones.
+That said, the mobile app doesn’t quite match up.
+I noticed image quality issues and limited functionality, which G2 users have also flagged as challenging for attendees who prefer joining via phone.

 What I like about BigMarker: